STAM-NDSU/UnderstandingTestDeletion/README.md

     python3 tools/experiment.py gson strict
 ```

-## Struggling to reproduce results ?
+## Have Trouble Reproducing Results?

-Please file an issue and we will get back to you as soon as possible.
+If you are struggling to reproduce the results, don't hesitate to file an issue, and we'll address it promptly.

-## FAQ
+## Frequently Asked Questions (FAQ)

-- **Can I use it to identify candidate test deletion commits and deleted tests from projects other than the studied projects in the paper?**
+- **Can I use this tool to identify candidate test deletion commits and deleted tests from projects other than the ones studied in the paper?**
-Yes.
-The steps used in this project can be used to identify any candidate test deletion commits and deleted tests in any other Java projects.
-However, make sure to sure RefactoringMiner on the new project and place inside inside input directory [here](/deltestbench/inputs/RefactoringMiner/artifacts/).
-The candidate deleted tests are then confirmed as valid deleted tests via manual validation.
+Yes, absolutely.
+The steps outlined in this project can be used to identify candidate test deletion commits and deleted tests in any Java projects.
+However, ensure to run RefactoringMiner on the new project and place the artifacts inside inside the input directory [here](/deltestbench/inputs/RefactoringMiner/artifacts/).
+Subsequently, the candidate deleted tests are confirmed as valid deleted tests through manual validation.

 ## Contributors